binaryage/dirac/docs/configuration.md

 ##### Dirac Runtime - page-specific configuration

-When you open/refresh Dirac DevTools it asks current page for effective runtime page-specific Dirac config (see [`dirac.runtime.repl/get-effective-config`](https://github.com/binaryage/dirac/blob/master/src/runtime/dirac/runtime/repl.cljs).
+When you open/refresh Dirac DevTools it asks the current page for effective runtime page-specific config (see [`dirac.runtime.repl/get-effective-config`](https://github.com/binaryage/dirac/blob/master/src/runtime/dirac/runtime/repl.cljs).
-The most important setting is a connection info for Dirac Agent.
+The most important setting is the connection info for Dirac Agent.
 This allows flexibility of configuring individual ClojureScript projects with their own settings instead of providing one system-wide configuration.
-In theory you can have different projects connecting do different Dirac Agents (which are connected to different nREPL servers).
+In theory you could have different projects connecting do different Dirac Agents (which are connected to different nREPL servers).

 Please consult [this file](https://github.com/binaryage/dirac/blob/master/src/runtime/dirac/runtime/prefs.cljs) for possible defaults and their environmental counterparts.